 - Copies of F-1 transcripts (if applicable)

 - Copy of the F-1 EAD card (if applicable)

-Applications completed and reviewed with the IES office can be mailed using the most appropriate address from this list:
+Applications completed and reviewed with the ISSS office can be mailed using the most appropriate address from this list: